Teen Titans season 3

 The third season of the animated television series Teen Titans, based on the DC comics series of the same time by Bob Haney and Bruno Premiani, originally aired on Cartoon Network in the United States.
 Developed by Glen Murakami, Sam Register, and television writer David Slack.
 The series was produced by DC Entertainment and Warner Bros.
 Animation.
 Sander Schwartz was tagged as the executive producer for the series.
-This marks the last season of Teen Titans being aired on The WB Television Network, from September 2005 to December 2005, skipping insignificant episodes.
+This marks the last season of Teen Titans being aired on The WB Television Network, from September to December 2005, skipping insignificant episodes.
 It also became the only season that The CW did not re-air during the 2007–08 U.S network television season, as the first two seasons of the series only re-aired on Kids' WB.

 The series focuses on a team of crime-fighting teenaged superheroes, consisting of the leader Robin (voiced by Scott Menville), foreign alien princess Starfire, green shapeshifter Beast Boy, the dark sorceress Raven, and the technological genius Cyborg.
 The season focuses on Cyborg's difficulty accepting his own maturity, and his desire to lead his own team, which brings him into conflict with the Teen Titans (Robin in particular).
 The season also focuses on his battles with the supervillain Brother Blood.

 The season premiered on August 28, 2004 and ran until January 22, 2005 broadcasting 13 episodes.
 Warner Bros.
 Home Video released the third season on DVD in the United States and Canada on April 10, 2007.
 Despite receiving positive reviews, many critics agreed that the third season was inferior to its predecessor.

 Production

 Season three of Teen Titans aired on Cartoon Network from August 28, 2004 to January 22, 2005.
 The season was produced by DC Entertainment and Warner Bros.
 Animation, executive produced by Sander Schwartz and produced by Glen Murakami, Bruce Timm and Linda M. Steiner.
-Staff directors for the series included Christopher Berkeley, Michael Chang, Ben Jones and Alex Soto.
-The episodes for the season were written by a team of writers, which consisted of Adam Beechen, Rick Copp, Richard Elliott, John Esposito, Louis Hirshorn, Rob Hoegee, Greg Klein, Dwayne McDuffie, Thomas Pugsley, Simon Racioppa, Joelle Sellner, David Slack, Marv Wolfman and Amy Wolfram.
+Staff directors for the series included Christopher Berkeley, Michael Chang, Heather Maxwell and Alex Soto.
+The episodes for the season were written by a team of writers, which consisted of Adam Beechen, Rick Copp, Richard Elliott, John Esposito, Louis Hirshorn, Rob Hoegee, Greg Klein, Dwayne McDuffie, Thomas Pugsley, Simon Racioppa, Joelle Sellner, David Slack, Marv Wolfman, and Amy Wolfram.
 Producer Murakami worked with Derrick Wyatt, Brianne Drouhard, and Jon Suzuki on character design while Hakjoon Kang served as the background designer for the series.
-The season employed a number of storyboard artists, including Eric Canete, Colin Heck, Kalvin Lee, Keo Thongkham, Scooter Tidwell, Alan Wan and Matt Youngberg.
+The season employed a number of storyboard artists, including Eric Canete, Colin Heck, Kalvin Lee, Keo Thongkham, Scooter Tidwell, Alan Wan, and Matt Youngberg.